Krafty-Coder/RuntimeShengTranslator/README.md

 ## SPECIFICATIONS AND LICENSING:
 - Master repository for the [RuntimeShengTranslator](https://github.com/RuntimeLab/RuntimeShengTranslator) project.[@RuntimeLab](https://twitter.com/RuntimeLab) aims at translating Sheng slang, which is basically a mixture of urban Swahili and English in Kenya into German, French, Spanish and Italian.The end-game is to have an open-source Natural Language Processing library written in Python, Cython, C++ and Shell.Fork and contribute to this project.
 - Python programming language has been chosen for this project.
-- Please the contribution code of conduct carefully before contributing to this project.[RuntimeShengTranslator CODE OF CONDUCT](https://github.com/RuntimeLab/RuntimeShengTranslator/blob/master/CODE_OF_CONDUCT.md).
+- Please read the contribution code of conduct carefully before contributing to this project.[RuntimeShengTranslator CODE OF CONDUCT](https://github.com/RuntimeLab/RuntimeShengTranslator/blob/master/CODE_OF_CONDUCT.md).
 - Current functionality does not support Python version 2.7
 - Follow [@RuntimeLab](https://twitter.com/RuntimeLab) on Twitter for more updates.
 - Follow [Runtime Lab](https://www.linkedin.com/company/runtime-club?trk=ppro_cprof) on LinkedIn for even more updates.